gongahkia/we-bought-a-goose/README.md

 # We Bought A Goose

-Adds geese to SMU elearn.
+Browser extension that adds geese to SMU elearn.

 ![](sample/we-bought-a-goose.jpg)